Chris Booker

-Chris Booker (born May 20, 1971) is an American radio and TV personality.
+Chris Booker is an American radio and TV personality.

 Career

-Booker has worked as a correspondent for TV Guide Channel covering red carpet events such as "Live at the Grammys with Joan and Melissa Rivers," and "Live at the Kids Choice Awards."
-He also served as host of such shows as TV Talk, Sushi TV, and What's ON DVD.
-From 2000 to 2003, Booker was a full-time VJ for MTV and MTV2, hosting such shows as The Return of the Rock, First Listen with Britney Spears, and was the final host for the now defunct series 120 Minutes.
-From 2003 to 2004, Booker served as the New York correspondent for Entertainment Tonight.
-Chris was also a steady on WPIX 11 N.Y. as their entertainment reporter.
-Booker's other TV credits include hosting for Howard TV and Survivor Live for CBS.
-He currently makes appearances on VH1 shows such as The Great Debate, I Love the 80's, I Love the 90's, I Love the New Millennium, My First Time, I Love Toys, One Hit Wonders of the 80's, Top 40 Songs of 2007, and 2008 and Top 100 Best Hard Rock Songs.

 Born and raised in West Virginia, Booker graduated from Magnolia High School in New Martinsville, WV in 1989.

 Booker got his big start in radio in 1989 while attending West Liberty University in Wheeling, West Virginia.
-In 1992, he began his self-described "gypsy years radio tour," where he held the positions of on-air personality and music director at a number of different stations as both Chris Booker and Booker Madison in Myrtle Beach, South Carolina, Florence, Kansas City, and Pittsburgh.
+In 1992, he began his self-described "gypsy years radio tour", where he held the positions of on-air personality and music director at a number of different stations as both Chris Booker and Booker Madison in Myrtle Beach, South Carolina, Florence, Kansas City, and Pittsburgh.